Health & Safety Policy

 - Evacuate the building without endangering others in the process.

-- Anyone using the Club’s equipment must be competent to do so without placing themselves or the Club or
+- Anyone using the Club’s equipment must be competent to do so without placing themselves or the Club or Members at risk.

 - Trip hazards from trailing wires will be mitigated by the use of cable covers.